Haarlemmermeer: History

 The original Haarlemmermeer lake is said to have been mostly a peat bog, a relic of a northern arm of the Rhine which passed through the district in Roman times.
 In 1531, the original Haarlemmermeer had an area of 26.0 km2, and near it were three smaller lakes: the Leidsche Meer (Leiden Lake), the Spiering Meer, and the Oude Meer (Old Lake), with a combined area of about 31 km2.

 The four lakes were formed into one by successive floods with the Haarlemmermeer name being applied to the combined lake.
 Villages disappeared in the process.
 One of those villages was Vennep, after which the modern Nieuw-Vennep was named.
 In Dutch, the tendency for lakes to grow over time is called the waterwolf.
 During the Dutch War of Independence, the waters of the Haarlemmermeer were the scene of the Battle of Haarlemmermeer, a naval engagement between a Spanish fleet and the ships of the Dutch rebels known as "Sea Beggars", who were trying to break the Siege of Haarlem.

 The Haarlemmermeer could be a dangerous place during storms.
-It claimed a famous victim on 7 January 1629, when Frederick Henry of the Palatinate, son and heir of Frederick V, the "Winter King" drowned trying to cross it.
+On 7 January 1629, Frederick Henry of the Palatinate, son and heir of Frederick V, the "Winter King" drowned trying to cross it.
 By 1647, the new Haarlemmermeer had an area of about 150 km2, which a century later had increased to over 170 km2.

 In 1643, Jan Adriaanszoon Leeghwater proposed to dike and drain the lake.
-Similar schemes, among which those of Nicolaus Samuel Cruquius in 1742 and of Baron van Lijnden van Hemmen in 1820 are worthy of special mention, were brought forward from time to time.
-But it was not until a furious hurricane in November 1836 drove the waters as far as the gates of Amsterdam, and another on Christmas Day sent them in the opposite direction to submerge the streets of Leiden, that the mind of the nation was seriously turned to the matter.
+Similar schemes, among which those of Nicolaus Samuel Cruquius in 1742 and of Baron van Lijnden van Hemmen in 1820, were proposed from time to time.
+But it was not until a furious hurricane in November 1836 drove the waters as far as the gates of Amsterdam, and another on Christmas Day sent them in the opposite direction to submerge the streets of Leiden, that the matter was seriously considered.